Financial Management for Call Center Professionals

 With today's increasing focus on corporate earnings and internal costs, support center managers are required to balance customer satisfaction with cash flow, profitability and other financial goals.
 To survive and excel in this ever changing and sometimes constrained environment, call center and help desk managers must know how finance and accounting practices work and how they can reflect and guide real and perceived performance.

-This highly interactive, instructor-led course is delivered via the Internet through state-of-the-art audio and video lectures.
+This course is delivered via the Internet through state-of-the-art audio and video lectures.
 The course explores the concepts of revenue, total cost, budgets, costs-to-date, open commitment, and estimates to complete, not just from a reporting point of view, but as input for evaluation and decision making by call center managers and operations engineers.

-Participants will learn to:
+Participants will learn:

 • Understand basic accounting.